vikingdata/articles/databases/mysql/non_blocking_ddl_mysql.md

 that the changes are backwards compatible to the software.
 Include a backout plan if things go wrong.
 Give yourself twice as much time as you think you need.
 Four times it took in staging.
 * When you start the meeting at a particular time for the changes
     * Note the time will be about double what it took in staging.
 This is because of activity.
+But give ourself double that amount of time in case there are issues.
     * Perform steps with dry-run.
     * If everything looks good, --progress and --execute.
     * If it aborts to load or too many resources being used